arnavgautam/TreeHacks2015/HOLs/HOL-WebServiceAndIdentity/HOL.md

 1. Press **Ctrl + S** to save the **Web.config** file and close it.

 <a name="Exercise1"></a>
-### Exercise 1: Using Windows Identity Foundation with a WCF Service in Windows Azure ###
+### Exercise 1: Using Windows Identity Foundation with a WCF Service in Microsoft Azure ###

 This exercise will walk you through the process of creating a WCF role, configure its service to trust an on-premises development STS, attach a client and run the entire solution in the Compute Emulator.
 This is easily accomplished with only minor modifications to the procedure you would have followed for obtaining the same result on premises.
-The main changes accommodate the fact that in Windows Azure a service is hosted at different addresses according to the environment (local, staging, production), a situation you would have to deal with in any multi-staged environment.
+The main changes accommodate the fact that in Microsoft Azure a service is hosted at different addresses according to the environment (local, staging, production), a situation you would have to deal with in any multi-staged environment.

 You will start in Task 1 by implementing a simple weather service and testing its behavior without authentication using a client provided by the lab.
 Afterwards in Task 2, you will use WIF tooling to establish a trust relationship between the weather service and a local STS, by configuring the WCF service binding and behaviors collection in a way that will make the service require tokens from LocalSTS from all its future callers.
-Then in Task 3 and 4, you will set up an HTTPS secure endpoint between the WCF service and the STS using an X.509 certificate, using the Windows Azure Visual Studio tooling UI for associating it to the RelyingParty WCF Service Role.
+Then in Task 3 and 4, you will set up an HTTPS secure endpoint between the WCF service and the STS using an X.509 certificate, using the Microsoft Azure Visual Studio tooling UI for associating it to the RelyingParty WCF Service Role.
 You will also enable the weather service HTTPS endpoint port.
 Finally in the verification, you will update the client to test the HTTPS endpoint of the weather service.

 <a name="Ex1Task1"></a>
 #### Task 1 - Implementing the Weather Service ####

-The sample Relying Party application you will build in this lab will simulate a service providing weather-related information, hosted on a WCF Role of Windows Azure.
-In this task, you will open a Windows Azure Project project with a WCF Role already created.
+The sample Relying Party application you will build in this lab will simulate a service providing weather-related information, hosted on a WCF Role of Microsoft Azure.
+In this task, you will open a Microsoft Azure Project project with a WCF Role already created.
 Then, you will implement the Weather Service and verify its behavior using a client provided by the lab.

 > **Note:** You require an STS project and appropriate certificates to complete this exercise.
 If you have not already done so, complete the **Getting Started**  section.